spryker/spryker-docs/docs/scos/user/features/202108.0/product-relations-feature-overview.md

   - /docs/en/product-relations
 ---

-The _Product Relations_ feature enables product catalog managers to create logical relations between products based on their actual properties.
+The _Product Relations_ feature lets product catalog managers create logical relations between products based on their actual properties.
 Product relations are displayed on the Storefront to achieve multiple purposes.

 For example, you can:
 * Promote products in cart.